 With Predictive Profiling, we want to understand the various angles that represent an individual’s identity and intentions, assessing if these correspond with what we consider a credible reason to confirm a person’s good intentions and then eliminate the possibility of an individual posing a threat.
 We could apply these same principles for testing trust in a mobile app to process our data.

 When applying principles from Predictive Profiling to assess apps such as “ToTok” one should approach these apps from the same predictive point of view with which one would approach an individual: how long has this app been around?
 What is known about it?
 Where was it published?
 What does it claim it does?
 Does its functionality resonate with the information it collects?
 Such questions could give a good indication of the legitimacy of that mobile application and reduce the risk of downloading a spying tool designed by a foreign intelligence agency or criminal organization to collect your data.

 However, even when we are able to answer all questions surrounding a given app and can confirm that we are dealing with a legitimate commercial party, we still have to accept the fact that by using an application, we give up total control and understanding of what happens to the information collected by that app.
 With that in mind, we can only advise you to carefully consider what apps you use, what information you process on your mobile device and to always keep in mind that one can never assume full confidentiality and integrity of the information processed by mobile apps.
 That’s just the way it is.

 J. Van Amstel, Guest Contributor.

-Learn all about Predictive Profiling from the folks who created it – join our seminar in Stockholm on April 20-21.
+Learn all about Predictive Profiling from the folks who created it – join our seminars.
 Link to full info here.